baskuit/pinyon/src/types/readme.md

 Using different data types for representation can make a significant impact on performance.
 For example using `float` instead of `double` significantly reduces the number of bytes needed to represent a matrix node of the tree.
 Smaller nodes means better cache usage, which is one of the most important considerations regarding performance of a search engine.

 * Generality
     Work on Surskit began before there was a working simulator, and so the required primitive types were unknown.
-Additionally, different formats and generations of pokemon may use a different simulator.
+Additionally, different formats and generations of Pokemon may use a different simulator.

 * Strong Typing
 Organizing types in this manner makes it simpler to use strong typing.
 There are many reasons for doing this, but principal among them is the elimination of certain kinds of silents bugs.